davidmolina/davidmolina.github.io/resume.md

 *[Operation Code](http://operationcode.org)* - Portland, Oregon, Aug 2014 to Present

 Two-years after exiting active-duty and determined to learn to code and build my dream web application using my education benefits earned after a decade in uniform, I created a website to petition our U.S. Congress to expand the New GI Bill to include code schools.
 What became a small open source project and petition has [evolved](https://operationcode.org/press) overtime to include, software mentorship, scholarships, employer services and advocacy for America's men and women who've served in uniform to learn to code and fill the nation's technical talent shortage.
-Learn more on our [blog](https://medium.com/@operation_code), [Twitter](twitter.com/operation_code) or [Facebook](https://www.facebook.com/operationcode.org).
+Learn more on our [blog](https://medium.com/@operation_code), [Twitter](http://twitter.com/operation_code) or [Facebook](https://www.facebook.com/operationcode.org), and if you can give, [give](http://operationcode.org/donate).

 # Co-Organizer

 *[Ruby on Rails PDX](http://www.meetup.com/ruby-on-rails-pdx/) - Portland, Oregon, Feb 2016 to Present*

-Co-organizer with two other rubyist, Chris Hough and Layne McNish, bringing together developers and expose new ones to the rails application framework together in a comfortable, relaxed setting.
+Co-organizer with two other rubyist, Chris Hough and Layne McNish, bringing together developers and expose new folks to the rails application framework together in a comfortable, relaxed setting.

 # Co-Organizer

 *Dover Coders - Dover, Delaware, May 2012 to Feb 2013*

-Created and co-organized a Dover Coders meetup group with another friend and co-worker, Lawrence, while I was deployed here.
+Created and co-organized a Dover Coders meetup group with another co-worker, Lawrence Wehle, while I was deployed here.
 We had over a dozen meetups, and my first entry into software development.

 # Advisor